stclib/STC/README.md

 Introduction
 ------------

-A modern, templated, user-friendly, fast, fully typesafe, and customizable container library for C99, with a cross-containers uniform API, similar to c++ STL.
+A modern, templated, user-friendly, fast, fully type-safe, and customizable container library for C99, with a uniform API across the containers, and is similar to the c++ standard library containers API.

-This is a compact, header-only library with the all the major "standard" data containers, except for the multi-map/set variants:
+It is a compact, header-only library with the all the major "standard" data containers, except for the multi-map/set variants:
 - [***carray*** - Templated **multi-dimensional array** type](docs/carray_api.md)
 - [***cbits*** - A **std::bitset** / **boost::dynamic_bitset** alike type](docs/cbits_api.md)
 - [***cdeq*** - Templated **std::deque** alike type](docs/cdeq_api.md)